Cuenca, Ecuador: Festivities

 One of the festivities celebrated in Cuenca and in other parts of Ecuador is "El Carnaval."
 This holiday is celebrated three days prior to Ash Wednesday.
 Families get together to celebrate what started as a "pagan ritual."
 Now it is celebrated by wetting friends and random people with water balloons and spraying "Carioca," a nonstaining foam.

 Additionally, Cuenca's Independence Day is celebrated at the beginning of November.
 The festivities span a number of days and consist of various parades, concerts, cultural events, and artisan fairs.

 Gastronomy

 The gastronomy of Cuenca shares characteristics with other mountainous parts of Ecuador.
 As in other regions of Ecuador, cuy (guinea pig) and hornado are popular traditional dishes.
-Additionally, dishes made from potatoes and corn (mote (food)) such as Llapingachos, mote pillo, mote pata, and morocho are popular.
+Additionally, dishes made from potatoes and corn (different kinds of mote) such as Llapingachos, mote pillo, mote pata, and morocho are popular.
 Trout, which can be caught in nearby El Cajas National Park, is another popular dish.

 In Cuenca, lunch is the largest meal of the day and is typically served in two courses.
 The first course is soup, which is followed by a plate of stewed or grilled meat and rice.